gerritgr/DSNN/README.md

 ## Errata
 - The positional encodings contain a sum of the values of all neighboring nodes (not only of their positional encodings).
+- Accuracy decreased due to a calculation error in the split of train/val/test compared to the revision version.